Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Ergodicity

 \section{Ergodicity}

-We begin by setting some notation.
-Let $\Xv(t) = \vect{\rv(t)}{\zv(t)}$ satisfy the system \eqref{eq:defn-r}-\eqref{eq:defn-z}.
-For technical reasons we henceforth restrict ourselves to the case where the set of active modes $\modeset$ (from Assumption \ref{a:spectral-measure}) is finite.
-It follows from Proposition \ref{lem:nonlinear-near-zero} that the Markov process $\Xv(t)$ is well-defined on the state space
+In order to state our main result, we must set some notation.
+Let $\Xv(t) = (\rv(t),\zv(t))$ satisfy the system given by \eqref{eq:defn-z} and \eqref{eq:defn-r}.
+It follows from Proposition \ref{prop:exist-unique} that the process $\Xv(t)$ is Markov and well-defined on the state space

-For a bounded, measurable function $\f: \xbb \to \rbb$ we define the action of the Markov semigroup $\cP_t$ by
+For a bounded, measurable function $\f: \xbb \to \rbb$, we define the action of the Markov semigroup $\cP_t$ by

-To measure convergence to equilibrium we introduce the following weighted norm on such functions $\f$ relative to a given Lyapunov function $V:\xbb \to [0,\infty)$,
+To measure convergence to equilibrium, we introduce the following weighted norm on such functions $\f$ relative to a given Lyapunov function $V:\xbb \to [0,\infty)$,